-2014/15 Pooled Budget £'000 2014/15 Pooled Budget £'000
+2015/16 Pooled Budget £000 2016/17 Pooled Budget £000

-London Borough of Redbridge 5,115
+5,115 London Borough of Redbridge 5,203

-- Disabled Facilities 1,517
+1,517 Disabled Facilities 1,659

-- Redbridge CCG 10,917
+10,917 Redbridge CCG 9,642

-- 17,549
+17,549 16,504

-39. Other Funds
+37. Other Funds

-The council administers the affairs of some elderly residents and children in care, sometimes by named officers, and also holds various other deposits.
-The total value of these funds as at 31 March 2016 was £2 million (£2 million as at 31 March 2015).
+The Council administers the affairs of some elderly residents and children in care, sometimes by named officers, and also holds various other deposits.
+The total value of these funds as at 31 March 2017 was £1.4m (£2m as at 31 March 2016).

-40. Pension Scheme Accounted for as a Defined Contribution Scheme
+38. Pension Scheme Accounted for as a Defined Contribution Scheme

-Teachers employed by the council are members of the Teachers' Pension Scheme, administered by the Department for Education.
-The Scheme provides teachers with specified benefits upon their retirement, and the council contributes towards the costs by making contributions based on a percentage of members' pensionable salaries.
+Teachers employed by the Council are members of the Teachers' Pension Scheme, administered by the Department for Education.
+The Scheme provides teachers with specified benefits upon their retirement, and the Council contributes towards the costs by making contributions based on a percentage of members' pensionable salaries.

 The Scheme is technically a defined benefit scheme.
 However, the scheme is unfunded and the Department for Education uses a notional fund as the basis for calculating the employers' contribution rate paid by Local Authorities.
-The council is not able to identify its share of the underlying financial position and performance of the Scheme with sufficient reliability for accounting purposes.
+The Council is not able to identify its share of the underlying financial position and performance of the Scheme with sufficient reliability for accounting purposes.
 For the purposes of this Statement of Accounts, it is therefore accounted for as a defined contribution scheme.

-In 2015/16, contributions amounting to £12.8 million were paid by the council to the Teachers' Pension Scheme in respect of teachers' retirement benefits, representing 14.1% until August 2015 then increasing to 16.48% of pensionable pay from September 2015.
-This sum includes the contributions for March 2016 which were paid in April.
-The figures for 2014/15 were £12.7 million and 14.1%.
+In 2016/17, contributions amounting to £13.7m were paid by the Council to the Teachers' Pension Scheme in respect of teachers' retirement benefits, representing 16.48% of pensionable pay.
+This sum includes the contributions for March 2017 which were paid in April.
+The figures for 2015/16 were £12.8m and 14.1%.

-The council is responsible for the costs of any additional benefits awarded upon early retirement outside of the terms of the teachers' scheme.
-These costs are accounted for on a defined benefit basis and detailed in Note 41.
+The Council is responsible for the costs of any additional benefits awarded upon early retirement outside of the terms of the teachers' scheme.
+These costs are accounted for on a defined benefit basis and detailed in Note 39.